 The 2015 issue of Podiatry Today says nail beading (bead-like bumps on nails that look like dripping wax) can be caused by vitamin B deficiencies.
 So be sure to get plenty of meats, poultry, fish, eggs, dairy foods, grains, nuts, legumes, and leafy greens in your diet by choosing well-balanced meals.

 Leukonychia (White Nails)

-Leukonychia, or white-colored nails, can results from anemia (iron or B12 deficiency) says Podiatry Today -- or zinc deficiency, reports a 2009 review in the Journal of the Turkish Academy of Dermatology.
-Help prevent Leukonychia by eating plenty of iron- and vitamin B12-rich foods to prevent anemia -- and meeting your body's zinc RDA.
+Leukonychia, or white-colored nails, can results from anemia (iron or B12 deficiency) says Podiatry Today - or zinc deficiency, reports a 2009 review in the Journal of the Turkish Academy of Dermatology.
+Help prevent Leukonychia by eating plenty of iron- and vitamin B12-rich foods to prevent anemia -- and meeting your body's recommended daily allowance (RDA) for zinc.